 If you get caught up in an accident, the camera will provide footage that may come in handy for any subsequent legal action.

-Best Motorcycle Helmet Camera: What to Consider?
+Best Motorcycle Helmet Camera: What to Consider in 2020?

 No doubt, picking out the best helmet cameras that suit your needs is a lot of work, as so many brands claim that their products are above the rest.
 But, here are some factors you should look out for before buying one: